 - Keep moving, but avoid exercises that hurt you.
 Your muscles are already tight and short, and core-strength exercises such as pilates may aggravate the pain.
 Avoid prolonged sitting.

 - Explain to your partner that you should avoid vaginal intercourse until the muscles improve.
 Sexual activity without penetration is fine.

-- Use a vaginal trainer (dilator) to slowly teach the muscles to relax.
-This is best taught by a woman’s physiotherapist.
+- Use a vaginal trainer (dilator) to slowly teach the muscles to relax – a range of dilators are available from the Online Shop This is best taught by a woman’s physiotherapist.

-- Use a pelvic muscle relaxation audio such as the one available from us at our Online Shop http://www.pelvicpain.org.au/online-shop/
+- Use a pelvic muscle relaxation audio such as the one available from our Online Shop

 - Use a small dose (5-25mg) of amitriptyline (from your doctor) early each evening.

 - Continue regular gentle exercise, such as walking.

 - Treat other causes of pain so there is less need to hold muscles tightly.

 - Think about how you hold yourself and avoid holding tension in your pelvis.